There’s a lot of jargon in the financial service industry. And much of it probably flies right over the heads of most investors.

 But if there’s one word that every investor should know and understand, it’s “fiduciary.”

-At Argent, all of our trust advisers and registered investment advisers follow the fiduciary standard.
+At Argent, all of our trust advisors and registered investment advisors follow the fiduciary standard.
 But throughout the financial services industry as a whole, this standard is far from universal.

 To help understand what all of this means, let’s tackle a few big questions regarding the fiduciary standard.

 Who has to follow the fiduciary standard?

 To answer that question, it helps to understand the overall makeup of the financial services industry.
 Financial advisors are broken down into three client-facing groups: trust advisors, registered investment advisors (RIAs) and broker/dealers.
 Trust advisors and RIAs have been legally required to follow the fiduciary standard since 1940.
 Most broker/dealers are currently exempted from the requirement, though some voluntarily choose to follow it.

 At Argent, providing this level of service is baked into our company culture.